Last updated on January 31st, 2023 at 10:40 am

 What should my CPAP pressure be?

-There are a few different Sleep Apnea machines, also known as CPAP therapy (Continuous Positive Airway Pressure).
+There are a few different Sleep Apnoea machines, also known as CPAP therapy (Continuous Positive Airway Pressure).
 The different machines have different pressure settings.

 - Automatic CPAP Machines are the most popular form of CPAP therapy.
 They use a range of advanced sensors to detect exactly how much pressure you need at any given time.
 When there is no danger, the pressure is kept low; when an apnoea is likely to occur, the pressure is increased to stave it off.